 What this means for you, the client

-All of this means that you can feel confident that the conversations you have with the criminal defense attorneys at Meyer Van Severen, S.C. are confidential and will never be revealed to anyone outside of our firm without your informed consent.
+All of this means that you can feel confident that the conversations you have with the criminal defense attorneys at Van Severen Law Office are confidential and will never be revealed to anyone outside of our firm without your informed consent.
 It is important to have open and honest communication with your attorney.
 Knowing that the attorney-client privilege protects you will allow us to provide the best representation possible.
 If you are seeking a consultation, contact us today!